schatzlab/appliedgenomics2017/assignments/assignment2/README.md

 - Question 1a.
 How many many GTF data lines are in this file?
 [Hint: The first few lines in the file beginning with "#" are so-called "header" lines describing thing like the creation date, the genome version (more on that later in the course), etc. Header lines should not be counted as data lines.]

 - Question 1b.
 How many annotated protein coding genes are on each chromosome of the human genome?
-[Hint: Protein coding genes will contain the following text: transcript_biotype "nonsense_mediated_decay"]
+[Hint: Protein coding genes will contain the following text: gene_biotype "protein_coding"]

 - Question 1c.
 What is the maximum, minimum, mean, and standard deviation of the span of protein coding genes?
+[Hint: use the same genes as those identified in 1b]

 - Question 1d.
 What is the maximum, minimum, mean, and standard deviation in the number of exons for protein coding genes?
-[Hint: you should separately consider each isoform]
+[Hint: you should separately consider each isoform for each protein coding gene]

 #### Question 2.
 Genome Sequence Analysis [10 pts]